emontzkajnl/livability/wp-content/plugins/wp-ultimate-csv-importer/Readme.txt

 * **Comprehensive Logs:** Access detailed import logs for transparency and troubleshooting.

-* **Pre-Import Validation:** Ensure error-free imports by validating your data before uploading.
+* **Pre-Import File Validation:** Ensure error-free imports by validating your data while uploading and before import.

+* **Server-Side Error Handling:** Identifies server-related issues like timeouts or memory limits for smoother, more stable imports.

 = Flexible File Uploads =